What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Traffic Police Gesture Recognition Task and Datasets.}} In a traffic situation, the instruction given by a traffic police officer has the highest priority to follow \cite{9304675}.
+In a traffic situation, the instruction given by a traffic police officer has the highest priority to follow \cite{9304675}.
 Hence, recognizing and interpreting hand gestures used by traffic police officers to direct vehicular movement is important for traffic management and road safety.
-Despite efforts to recognize gestures of traffic police \cite{9304675}, to our knowledge, the only publicly available dataset is \underline{T}raffic \underline{P}olice \underline{G}esticulous \underline{R}ecognition (TPGR) \cite{HE2020248}.
+Despite efforts and significance in recognizing gestures of traffic police \cite{9304675}, to our knowledge, the only publicly available dataset is \textit{\underline{T}raffic \underline{P}olice \underline{G}esticulous \underline{R}ecognition} (TPGR) \cite{HE2020248}.